AFLplusplus/AFLplusplus/docs/FAQ.md

 AFL++ is a superior fork to Google's AFL - more speed, more and better mutations, more and better instrumentation, custom module support, etc.

-For more information about the history of AFL++, see [docs/history_afl++.md](docs/history_afl++.md).
+For more information about the history of AFL++, see [history_afl++.md](history_afl++.md).

+### Where can I find tutorials?

+We compiled a list of tutorials and exercises, see [links_examples_writeups.md](links_examples_writeups.md).

 ### What is an "edge"?

 A program contains `functions`, `functions` contain the compiled machine code.
 The compiled machine code in a `function` can be in a single or many `basic blocks`.
 A `basic block` is the largest possible number of subsequent machine code instructions that has exactly one entrypoint (which can be be entered by multiple other basic blocks) and runs linearly without branching or jumping to other addresses (except at the end).

 ```
 function() {
   A: